Senior Vice President, LEED AP

 Phone: (619) 238-2111

-Dave Bates, senior vice president with Hughes Marino, has more than 20 years of experience in the construction industry.
-A Southern California native, Dave earned his B.S. in construction from Arizona State University.
+Dave Bates, senior vice president with Hughes Marino’s Program, Project and Construction Management team, has more than 25 years of experience in the construction industry.
+Dave earned his B.S. in construction from Arizona State University.

 Prior to joining Hughes Marino, Dave worked for 16 years for Suffolk-Roel Construction (previously ROEL Construction) in overseeing the construction of approximately $250 million of projects totaling several million square feet.
 Projects ranged from typical office space and specialty tenant improvement projects to large-scale new building construction.

 One of his distinguishing projects for Suffolk-Roel was Qualcomm’s LEED Gold certified Building W Campus.
 This $130 million dollar project consisted of partial demolition of an existing tilt-up concrete building, the subsequent tenant improvement of the remainder of the building, construction of a new central plant, a 12-story office tower, and a seven-story parking structure.
 The 130,000 SF existing building improvements encompassed office space, chip testing labs, and a 12,000 SF data center.
 The new, 24,000 SF central plant provides 12 kV power distribution to the site, and houses power and chilled water back-up for the campus along with a gas turbine cogeneration system.
 The 415,000 SF office tower includes office space, lab space, collaboration areas, a fitness center and a full service cafeteria.
 The campus also has sports facilities and an on-site underground water containment system.